dc-js/dc.graph.js/web/docs/api-latest.md

 layout object on each redraw.
 However, layout seems to be more stable if this is set false, so hopefully this will be fixed soon.

+#### .induceNodes([boolean])
+By default, all nodes are included, and edges are only included if both end-nodes are visible.
+If `.induceNodes` is set, then only nodes which have at least one edge will be shown.

 #### .modLayout([function])
 If it is desired to modify the cola layout object after it is created, this function can be called to add a modifier function which takes the layout object.